 How can pneumococcal disease be prevented?

-Vaccines for pneumococcal disease are provided as part of the National Immunisation Program (NIP):
+Vaccines for pneumococcal disease are provided free as part of the National Immunisation Program (NIP) as follows:

 Speak with your healthcare professional for further information regarding vaccination for pneumococcal disease.

 While vaccination can protect you from becoming infected, to prevent pneumococcal disease spreading, remember to practice good hygiene:

 - Always cover your coughs and sneezes

 2. Better Health Channel.
 Pneumococcal disease.
 Available at: https://www.betterhealth.vic.gov.au/health/conditionsandtreatments/pneumococcal-disease (accessed 14 December 2021).